kennethpjdyer/test/README.md

 Relevant database and dependencies are installed in the `app/` directory.

-Data retrieved as a CSV file containing classic books from Project Gutenberg, sourced from the [CORGIS Dataset Project](https://corgis-edu.github.io/corgis/csv/classics/).
+An SQLite database is included containing data from Project Gutenberg.
+It was downloaded from this project: https://github.com/emilis/gutenberg-catalog-sqlite